adeets-22/adeets-22.github.io/index.md

 Hi!
 Welcome to my corner of the internet.
 I'm Aditi.

 I've been building in crypto since 2017.
-I'm currently working on a project in stealth.
+I'm currently working on [Capsule](https://usecapsule.com/).
 In my free time, I scout for [Bain Cap Crypto](https://twitter.com/BainCapCrypto).

 In the past, I've held roles at [Celestia](https://celestia.org/), [ConsenSys](https://consensys.net/), and [The Graph](https://thegraph.com/en/).
 On the weekends, you can find me lurking in my favorite reddit subs (r/tooafraidtoask, r/NYCinfluencersnark, r/randonauts, r/coolguides) at my [go-to cafes](https://www.notion.so/cafe-workspots-80b6b55555524fe88185d20806e30967).
 Other interests include political economics, the South Asian diaspora, and biophilic art.